 Chairs of ECSGs

-Acting positions (prior to confirmation)

-All members of the Sponsor shall be members or affiliates of the IEEE-SA and either the IEEE or the IEEE Computer Society.
+Non-voting members are appointed by the Sponsor Chair.
 Appointment to each non-voting membership position is subject to confirmation by the Sponsor.
 The term for each of these positions ends at close of the first plenary session of each even numbered year.

-Members Emeritus are appointed by the Sponsor Chair and are confirmed by the Sponsor.
+Non-voting members, prior to confirmation are required to file a letter of endorsement, as described in 4.3.

 A Non-Voting Member may be removed by a two-thirds vote of the Voting Members of the Sponsor.
 Grounds for removal shall be included in any motion to remove a Non-Voting Member.
 The Non-Voting Member suggested for removal shall be given an opportunity to make a rebuttal prior to the vote on the motion for removal.

-4.1 Voting membership
+4.3 Voting Membership

-The clause shall be modified to specify details on obtaining and maintaining membership status and requirements for meeting attendance.
+The clause may be modified.
+The entire contents may be replaced with “Not Applicable.”
+Otherwise select one of the cases and address any bracketed or shaded text.

+The Voting Members of the Sponsor are:

+Chairs of Active WGs

+Chairs of the TAGs

+Officers as defined in Clause 3.0

 Members of the Sponsor that are entitled by their office to have voting rights, obtain voting rights at the end of the plenary session where they are first confirmed or elected by the Sponsor.
 If election/appointment and confirmation by the Sponsor occur outside a plenary session, that member receives voting rights immediately upon confirmation.

-There are no specific attendance requirements to obtain or maintain voting membership on the Sponsor.
-However a pattern of not attending meetings may be considered dereliction of duty and result in removal for cause.

 Any person to be confirmed or elected by the Sponsor shall, prior to confirmation or election by the Sponsor, file with the Recording Secretary a letter of endorsement from their supporting entity.
 This letter is to document several key factors relative to their participation on the Sponsor and is to be signed by both the Sponsor member and an individual who has management responsibility for the Sponsor member.
 This letter shall contain at least the following:

-Statement of qualification based on technical expertise to fulfill the assignment
+a) Statement of qualification based on technical expertise to fulfill the assignment

-Statement of support for providing necessary resources (e.g., time, travel expenses to meetings), and
+b) Statement of support for providing necessary resources (e.g., time, travel expenses to meetings), and

-Recognition that the individual is expected to act in accordance with the conditions stated in Voting Guidance subclause of the IEEE 802 LAN/MAN Standards Committee Operations Manual “as both a professional and as an individual expert.”
+c) Recognition that the individual is expected to act in accordance with the conditions stated in Voting Guidance subclause of the IEEE 802 LAN/MAN Standards Committee Operations Manual “as both a professional and as an individual expert.”

 If an election or appointment is not confirmed by the Sponsor, the person last holding the position will continue to serve until confirmation of an election or appointment is achieved.
 Should that person be unable or unwilling to serve, the position may be left vacant, or filled by temporary appointment by the Sponsor Chair.

-4.1.1 Application
+4.3.1 Requirements for Voting Members

-This clause is optional and may be modified
+This clause may be modified.

-to include additional membership requirements.
-If the clause is not utilized, the text below can be removed and replaced with the words “Not applicable.”
+There are no specific attendance requirements to obtain or maintain voting membership on the Sponsor.
+However a pattern of not attending meetings may be considered dereliction of duty and result in removal for cause.

+4.3.2 Request to the Sponsor Chair for Voting Membership

+The clause may be modified.
+The entire contents may be replaced with “Not Applicable.”

-Not applicable
+Not Applicable.

-4.2 Review of membership
+4.4 Review of Membership

+The clause may be modified.
+Replace with “Not Applicable.” if there are only ex-officio voting members.

+Not Applicable.

+4.5 Ex-officio Voting Membership

+The clause (and heading) may be modified.

+Not Applicable.

+4.6 Other Membership Classes

-This clause may be modified to include additional membership requirements.
+This clause may be modified to define additional classes of membership, their obligations and privileges - for example, emeritus member or honorary member.
+If this clause is not used, insert “Not Applicable”.

-The Sponsor Chair shall review the voting membership list at least once annually.
-Voting Members are expected to fulfill the obligations of active participation as defined in Clause 4.1.
-When a Voting Member is found in habitual default of these obligations, the Sponsor Chair shall consider the matter for appropriate action which may include termination of membership.
+Not Applicable.

-4.3 Membership roster
+4.7 Membership Roster